ajdillhoff/personal-site/content/notes/multidimensional_grids_and_data.md

 matrixMultiplyGPU<<<gridSize, blockSize>>>(A_d, B_d, C_d, m, n, p);
 ```

 What happens when the output matrix size exceeds the number of blocks per grid and threads per block?
-Either multiple kernels will be launched, each working with a submatrix of the original input, or each thread will be responsible for multiple elements.
+If your input is exceeding the maximum grid size, you probably have bigger fish to fry.
+The largest square grid size that can be launched is \\(65536 \times 65536\\).
+The largest square block that can be launched is \\(32 \times 32\\).
+This means that your input matrix would need to be larger than \\(2097152 \times 2097152\\).

 ## What's Next? {#what-s-next}